printfn/fend/core/README.md

-# Fend Core
+# fend-core

-This library is the backend for [Fend](https://github.com/printfn/fend-rs).
+This library is the backend for [fend](https://github.com/printfn/fend-rs).